zhuylanz/ai-agent/README.md

 ## Prerequisites

-You'll need to install the LangChain model providers you want to use:
+The library will automatically handle model dependencies, but you need to install the LangChain model providers you want to use:

 ```bash
 # For OpenAI